ghini.desktop is a cross-platform program and it will run on unix machines like GNU/Linux and MacOSX, as well as on Windows.

 Mac users are never in a hurry, are they?

-The installation and subsequent updates for ghini.desktop are based on a single cross-platform installation procedure.
+Ghini is maintained by very few people, who focus on enhancing its functional parts, more than on writing fancy installers.
+Instead of several native installers we offer a single cross-platform installation procedure.
 This has a few big advantages which you will learn to appreciate as we go.

 The installation is based on running a script.